ttt-tin/Tran-Thanh-Trong-Tin/readme.md

    ```sh
    npm install
    ```
+3. Download the .env file from the email and put it in the directory of the problem.
-3. Ensure `nodemon` is installed for automatic reloading:
+4. Ensure `nodemon` is installed for automatic reloading:
    ```sh
    npm install -g nodemon
    ```